 Though The No Asshole Rule outlines policies that, for the most part, executives would need to implement, managers and employees can use it to encourage civility at work.
 However, Sutton stresses the need to see to the implementation of well-meaning policies at all levels and the personal responsibility of each member of the organization to see that civility is the rule.
 A wonderful book about this subject and company culture in general is Bait & Switch.

-About The Author Robert I. Sutton is a Professor of Management Science and Engineering at the Stanford Engineering School, where he has been for 35+ years.
+Robert I. Sutton is a Professor of Management Science and Engineering at the Stanford Engineering School, where he has been for 35+ years.

 He teaches undergrads, grads, CEOs, and others, while writing, offering seminars and speaking engagements, and recording his podcast.
 His published body of work includes his blogging, and many, many articles and essays.